mkdocstrings/griffe/docs/guide/users/loading.md

 If you look closely at the first exception traceback, you will see that Griffe searched the target path in `self.modules_collection`.
 So what is this modules collection?

-Each instance of [`GriffeLoader`][griffe.GriffeLoader] holds a reference to an instance of [`ModulesCollection`][griffe.ModulesCollection].
+Each instance of [`GriffeLoader`][griffelib.GriffeLoader] holds a reference to an instance of [`ModulesCollection`][griffelib.ModulesCollection].
 If you don't create such a collection manually to pass it to the loader, it will instantiate one itself.
 All objects loaded with this loader are added to this very modules collection, and gain a reference to it.

-Since the [`load` function][griffe.load] is just a shortcut for creating a loader and calling its [`load` method][griffe.GriffeLoader.load], when we called `griffe.load(...)` twice, it actually created two distinct collections of modules.
+Since the [`load` function][griffelib.load] is just a shortcut for creating a loader and calling its [`load` method][griffelib.GriffeLoader.load], when we called `griffe.load(...)` twice, it actually created two distinct collections of modules.
 When Griffe tried to resolve aliases of `package2`, it looked for `package1` in `package2`'s collection, and couldn't find it.
 Indeed, `package1` was in another modules collection.

 Therefore, to resolve aliases *across different packages*, these packages must be loaded within the same modules collection.
 In order to do that, you have a few options:

 - instantiate a single loader, and use it to load both packages
-- create your own modules collection, and pass it to the [`load` function][griffe.load] each time you call it
+- create your own modules collection, and pass it to the [`load` function][griffelib.load] each time you call it
-- create your own modules collection, and pass it to the different instances of [`GriffeLoader`][griffe.GriffeLoader] you create
+- create your own modules collection, and pass it to the different instances of [`GriffeLoader`][griffelib.GriffeLoader] you create

 === "Same loader"
     ```pycon